pharmaverse/pharmaverse/content/contribute/lead/_index.en.md

 We additionally have other recommended development practices, that while not required are encouraged for new pharmarverse packages or new package collaborations.

 * The development team should agree on a similar style of programming for which the pharmaverse site will offer non-binding recommendations (e.g. lintr compatible and with a common vocabulary for pharma-specific standards like CDISC object naming), so as to achieve a consistent look and feel across modules.
 Note whilst this would be advantageous for new code from the point of launching pharmaverse onwards, it would be unrealistic to expect any existing packages to rework their code base to accommodate this.
-* Where relevant, development efforts would use synthetic CDISC data, and then users from each developer or tester company could optionally take the code modules back to their own restricted systems to test out using their data.
+* Where relevant, development efforts would use synthetic CDISC data (see our [Developers](https://pharmaverse.org/e2eclinical/developers/) page), and then users from each developer or tester company could optionally take the code modules back to their own restricted systems to test out using their data.
 The learnings from testing would be shared openly, without sharing any patient information.
 * For co-developed packages, development should be done in a shared development area to ensure a consistent environment.
 This could be a through the use of renv, or a Docker container based upon a custom-built Docker image running an agreed R version.
 * There should be no specific tie to any company-specific statistical computing environment or internal validation/qualification process.
 Packages in pharmaverse are intended to be suitable for any company's environment or process.
 If binding tightly to company process or standards, the package scope may be too broad.